 \subsection{Discussion of Results}

 Our work establishes an upper bound on the $r$-linear convergence factor of AA(m) which we show in many cases to be strictly less than the convergence factor of the fixed-point iteration.
-This result is a new addition to the literature because we directly show AA has a better rate which prior works have not clearly demonstrated \citep{Evans2020,doi:10.1137/21M1449579,pollock2021anderson,pollock2019anderson} as attested to by the quote of De Sterck and He referenced in the introduction.
+This result is a new addition to the literature because we directly show AA(m) has a better { r-linear convergence factor} which prior works have not clearly demonstrated, e.g., \cite{Evans2020,doi:10.1137/21M1449579,pollock2021anderson,pollock2019anderson}.

-Our analysis studied the improvement of AA over every pair of iterations, and we see the estimates we derived can be tight.
-In Section~\ref{sec:simulations}, we show in our numerical experiments our estimation in \eqref{eq:twoiterations} is usually tight for AA(1) for all $k$.
-In practice, we observe the improvement factor varies over iterations, see Figures~\ref{fig:linear_exp_3} and~\ref{fig:TME_1_Ratio}, which results in a smaller r-linear convergence factor asymptotically.
+Our analysis studied the improvement of AA(m) over every pair of iterations, and we see the estimates we derived can be tight.
+In Section~\ref{sec:simulations}, we show in our numerical experiments our estimation in \eqref{eq:twoiterations} is usually tight for AA(1).
+In practice, we observe the improvement factor varies over iterations, see Figure~\ref{fig:sim_1}, which results in a smaller r-linear convergence factor asymptotically.
 Additionally, we have noted the improvement factor appears to depend upon $m$; therefore, we conjecture our estimation of the r-linear convergence factor could be improved by investigating the improvement of AA over more consecutive iterations.
-We also expect faster convergence rates when $m\geq 2$, improving from our current estimation that is independent of $m$.
-For example, Proposition~\ref{cor:main} already shows that there are some settings where AA(m) with $m\geq 2$ has an improved convergence factor over $m=1$, and existing results \citep{scieur2019generalized} establish the convergence factor when $m$ is infinite, which is numerically smaller than our rate of $\sqrt{w_0\|W\|}${.
+We also expect faster convergence when $m\geq 2$, improving from our current estimation that is independent of $m$.
+For example, Proposition~\ref{cor:main} already shows that there are some settings where AA(m) with $m\geq 2$ has an improved convergence factor over $m=1$, and existing results, e.g., \cite{scieur2019generalized}, establish the convergence factor when $m$ is infinite, which is numerically smaller than our {bound} of $\sqrt{w_0\|W\|}${.
 We refer the reader to the acceleration monograph by \cite{OPT-036} for a complete review.
 We remark that while it is possible to apply these results to analyze the convergence of Anderson acceleration with restarts after every $m$ steps~\cite[eq.
 (3)]{pmlr-v130-bertrand21a}, their analysis does not apply to the setting of work, which analyzes AA with a moving window of points of depth $m$.}

 As a closing remark, in practice it is common to apply a damping technique in AA(m), that is, instead of \eqref{eq:aa_update}, the next iterate is updated as